fac-23/be-kind_re-mind/report.md

 ## Project outcomes
 ### Were your assumptions right or wrong?
+Wrong, over estimated the amout we could build in the time.

 ## Recommendations and conclusions
-What features would you prioritise to build next?
+### What features would you prioritise to build next?
+* Heatmap.
+* Rewards.

-Was the project a success?
+### Was the project a success?
+* Yes!
+Has core functionality with some nifty features.

 ## Software Development Lifecycle stages

-## Planning
+### Planning
 What roles did your team take on?

-Explain the roles and responsibilities of all people working within the software development lifecycle, and how they relate to the project (K2)
+Scrum - Adam - project board, stand-ups, tracking team progress.
+DevOps - Juliette - project set up, github actions?
+QA - Oli - testing, cypress, cleaning up the code, remove console log, appropriately named variables.
+UX/UI - Miah - styling, design, accessibility.

-Did these roles help your team work effectively?
+### Did these roles help your team work effectively?
-Outline how teams work effectively to produce software and how to contribute appropriately (K6) Compare and contrast the requirements of a software development team, and how they would ensure that each member (including themselves) were able to make a contribution (K6)
+* Yes, allowed us to focus on an area of the application but we also worked in pairs on certain features.

 ## Analysis
-What might be the intended and unintended consequences of building this product?
+### What might be the intended and unintended consequences of building this product?
+* Missed/Double medication if issue with notification.

 ## Design
-How did you plan a user experience?
+##How did you plan a user experience?
 What technical decisions did you make?
 Server-render vs client-render vs both
 Relational or non-relational or no DB